 - Eye Left

-Both eyes which is represented by “Eye Right and Left” will be based on the IPD to adjust their position to the left or right.
+Both eyes, which are represented by “Eye Right and Left”, will be based on the IPD to adjust their position to the left or right.
 Therefore, each eye will see from a different place.
-The “Eye Both” will be in the center position of two eyes, and just set different matrices into the shader for each eye when rendering.
-Every eye’s camrea position will be set in runtime according to the device.
-Thus you don’t have to modify the eye transform yourself.
+The “Eye Both” will be in the center position between two eyes, and just set different matrices into the shader for each eye when rendering.
+Every eye’s camera position will be set in runtime according to the device.
+Thus, you do not have to modify the eye transform yourself.
 In editor, we give a preset position to the transforms.

 If the GameObject of Wave_Render has a Camera, it will be copied to Eye Center, and then be disabled.

 Distortion distorts both well-rendered eye textures and presents them to the display.
 This only works in the Unity Editor Play Mode for preview.
-It will be disabled when a project had been built as an app.
-The WaveVR compositor, which only works on target device, will be used instead.
+It will be disabled when a project has been built as an app.
+The WaveVR compositor, which only works on a target device, will be used instead.

-Loading is a mask for blocking other camera’s output on screen before WaveVR’s graphic is initialized.
-Loading will be disabled as soon as the WaveVR’s graphic initialized.
+Loading is a mask for blocking the other camera’s output on screen before the WaveVR’s graphic is initialized.
+Loading will be disabled as soon as the WaveVR’s graphic is initialized.